-Silver is used in a large number of products and industrial applications: mobile phones, digital cameras, computers, iPhones etc. It is the second most-consumed commodity after oil, and there is no substitute for silver.
+Silver is used in a large number of products and industrial applications: mobile phones, digital cameras, computers, iPhones, etc. It is the second most-consumed commodity after oil, and there is no substitute for silver.
 This metal therefore offers good investment prospects.

 The more the price of an ounce of gold increases, the less accessible gold becomes for millions of people (especially in Asia), because it is too expensive.
-This is not the case with silver.
-Millions of people will rush to this metal as they witness the destruction of paper currencies’ purchasing power.
-This global demand was not there during the last gold and silver boom of the 1980’s... so, potentially, it may be very important.
+This is not the case for silver.
+Millions of people will rush to buy the metal as they see the purchasing power of paper money being destroyed.
+This global demand did not exist during the last gold and silver boom in the 1980s... this is potentially a very large additional demand.

 One phenomenon must be taken into account to understand the potential for silver: There are enormous short positions on the silver market.
 With silver prices going up, investors/traders holding those positions will have to buy them back, contributing to an acceleration in the rise in prices.

-As with gold, many silver “paper” certificates have been sold without enough physical silver in reserve to satisfy eventual delivery to all holders of such “paper” certificates.
-This abundant "paper” offer has contributed to limiting the increase of silver prices for years by taking attention away from the physical market.
-But this rush toward tangible assets (and physical silver) will make those paper certificates (ETFs, etc.) explode, along with the price of silver.
-Own silver in PHYSICAL form ONLY.
+As with gold, many “paper” silver certificates have been sold when there is not enough physical silver in reserve to satisfy a demand for delivery from all holders of these “paper” certificates.
+This abundant "paper" supply has contributed to limiting the rise in silver prices for years by diverting it from the physical silver market.
+But the rush to tangible assets (and thus to physical silver) will cause these paper certificates (ETFs, etc.) to explode and silver prices to rise with them.
+Own silver in PHYSICAL form only.